 A modification to the previous agreement with SDTC increased the available funding by Cdn \$3,159 and adds two more milestones to the project related to the automation of the Company's proprietary manufacturing process and additional design work on an integrated BMS and new battery interconnect solutions.
 The SDTC funding will be 31.25% of eligible project costs.
-An advance payment of Cdn \$2,003 was received during the quarter.
+An advance payment of Cdn \$2,003 was received during the year ended September 30, 2014.
 This work is to be completed by December 2014.